tigerraj32/Cheetsheet-Collection/Swing.Trading.md

 Before we dive into what actually is `swing trading` we need to understand what `Operator` and `Retailer` are in Stock Market.

 **Operator**
-In common words the are called `big players` those who have lots of money of l`uquidity`, So that the can influence the stock  for there sake of benefit.
+In common words the are called `big players` those who have lots of money of `luquidity`, So that the can influence the stock  for there sake of benefit.

 **Retailer**
 Those group of people who buy or sell stock in little volume in the hope of making some profit from share market and some time can be influence.